Skip to main content

 *How to live in comfort with others.

-*How to love and appreciate others.
+*How to care and appreciate others.

 *How to be fair to all concerned.